Bylaws of Grizzly Peak Cyclists, Inc.

 Except as provided in Section 4 of this Article, the member will be paid up for the length of membership he or she has selected, commencing from the date his or her membership dues are received by the person designated by the corporation to receive membership dues.

 a.
 Causes of Termination.
 The membership of any member shall terminate upon occurrence of any of the following events:

 (ii) Expiration of the period of membership, unless the member sooner renews for a subsequent period, on the renewal terms set by the board of directors.

-(iii) The determination by the board of directors or a committee designated to make such determination that the member has failed in a material and serious degree to observe the rules of conduct of the corporation, or has engaged in conduct materially and seriously prejudicial to the interests of the corporation.
+(iii) The determination by the board of directors or a committee designated to make the determination that the member has failed in a material and serious degree to observe the rules of conduct of the corporation, or has engaged in conduct materially and seriously prejudicial to the interests of the corporation.

 b.
 Procedure for Expulsion.
 Following the determination that a member should be expelled under subparagraph (iii) above, the corporation must follow the expulsion procedure of Corporate Code Section 7341.

 Meetings of the membership shall be held at any place within the counties of Alameda or Contra Costa in the State of California.
 As an exception, a maximum of two meetings per calendar year may be held in the (combined) counties of Marin or San Francisco in the State of California, except that no meeting shall be held outside the counties of Alameda or Contra Costa at which annual or mid-term elections are to be held, or at which any director or principal officer may be removed (Article V Section 4b(i) and Article IX Section 4).
 The corporation may allow or require participation in membership meetings in any manner applicable law permits, including conference telephone, electronic video screen communication, or electronic transmission by and to the corporation.
 A member who participates by conference telephone, electronic video screen communication, or electronic transmission by and to the corporation may be anywhere.